Join the club for food lovers and unlock rewards

 Delhi House Café

-What: This large Indian restaurant and café in the Corn Exchange serves everything from breakfast to one of Manchester's best bottomless brunches to a dedicated vegan menu.
-The glass-fronted space offers a rustic-chic aesthetic including hanging lanterns and pretty foliage dangling from the ceiling – a great spot for big groups that offers something to suit everyone.
+What: This large Indian restaurant and café in the Corn Exchange serves everything from crispy corn chaat to tandoori lamb chops as well as an impressive range of vegan and gluten-free dishes.
+Its glass-fronted exterior invites guests into the chic space, with hanging lanterns and pretty foliage dangling from the ceiling.
+This is a great spot for big groups, events and celebrations.

 Where: Corn Exchange, M4 3TR